neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 At 0415 and 1614 each day cf-agent will be started.
 If that fails then the failsafe script will be run instead.
-This is one of the many strategies one can use to ensure that Cfengine will continue to run even the face of difficulty.
+This is one of the many strategies one can use to ensure that CFEngine will continue to run even the face of difficulty.

 ## <a name='other'></a>Other examples

-Now that you’ve seen a basic example, lets look at some further ones to illustrate how Cfengine might be used in production.
+Now that you’ve seen a basic example, lets look at some further ones to illustrate how CFEngine might be used in production.

 ### Editing files